 There is not a lot of evidence of what happens if you feed avocado to a tegu, but general consensus is that you should NOT do it.

-This may lead to the formation of kidney stones and have a negative effect on your tegu’s ability to absorb calcium, eventually leading to metabolic bone disease.
+The high oxalate content in avocados can lead to the formation of kidney stones and have a negative effect on your tegu’s ability to absorb calcium, eventually leading to metabolic bone disease.

 In addition to that, avocados contain a compound called persin which is known to be toxic to birds and some reptiles.
+Other lizards such as the bearded dragon are known to get ill and potentially die merely hours after eating avocado.
 Therefore no, it’s best not to feed avocado to a tegu.

-Other lizards such as the bearded dragon are known to get ill and potentially die merely hours after eating avocado.
 Do not risk it!

 PetsWithScales.com is an informational website about big lizard pet care.
 We collect and provide information from different sources across the web on how to keep and care for reptiles as pets.
 The species we mainly deal with are tegus, monitor lizards, skinks and geckos.
 Our aim is to provide high quality information to help pet owners make better, more informed decisions about their animal’s diets, health and life.